-Joseph Dubose, MD, co-PI on the project, said, “The HAV has been shown to integrate with host physiology and exhibit resistance to infection compared to synthetic alternatives, and it is currently being investigated in a Phase II/III study for trauma.
-Preliminary results suggest positive patient outcomes.”
-Because of the promising results, the U.S. Department of Defense has supported development of the HAV, designating it a Priority Product.
+Joseph Dubose, MD, co-PI on the project, said, “In prior and ongoing preclinical and clinical studies, the HAV has been shown to integrate with host physiology and exhibit resistance to infection compared to synthetic alternatives, and it is currently being investigated in a Phase II/III study for trauma.”
+In light of the significant potential for this product, the U.S. Department of Defense has supported development of the HAV, designating it a Priority Product.

 Humacyte is currently looking to expand to up to 30 clinical sites, many of which also contribute to PROOVIT, including The University of Texas Health Science Center Houston, LAC/University of Southern California, University of Florida Health Jacksonville, Loma Linda University of Medical Center, University of Tennessee Memphis, University of Maryland – Shock Trauma Center, Emory University, and University of California San Diego.